Tropicalboy21/Tropicalboy21/README.md

 ## I'm a Software Developer and Designer.

-I’m interested in software development , constantly learning about the latest development technologies.
+I’m interested in software development, constantly learning about the latest development technologies.
-Fun fact: I love to draw and listening to music.
+I love to draw and listening to music.

-Based in Costa Rica 🇨🇷.
+Located in Costa Rica 🇨🇷

 Take a look at my portafolio Project:

 [Lenin Ugalde's portafolio](https://tropicalboy21.github.io/portafolio/portafolio.html)

 ### Languages and Tools: